8 Dangerous Myths About Tobacco

 It is very important to consider this kind of thing.
 Because those who tend to say this phrase are those who haven’t yet experienced the symptoms that occur when tobacco affects the health.

 Do you smoke or have you thought about smoking?
-If so, and if these beliefs have crossed your mind, it is worth avoiding it as much as possible so that your quality of life does not reduce over time.
+If so, and if these dangerous myths about tobacco have crossed your mind, it is worth avoiding it as much as possible so that your quality of life does not reduce over time.